Community Spring Clean 2019

 Record what worked well and what didn’t.
 This means you do not have to reinvent the wheel this time next year!
 This information will be important for new and future members of the cleanup group.

-If you would like to include a residents association electrical and electronic recycling collection as part of your local spring clean?
-If so please call Recycle IT on 01 4578321 or email email@example.com.
-Recycle IT work with WEEE Ireland to support community recycling.
+If you would like to include a residents association door 2 door recycling collection for electrical, electronic and pure metal items as part of your local spring clean please call Recycle IT on 01 4578321 or email firstname.lastname@example.org.

-You can get your spring cleqan pack and more information click here
+You can get your spring clean pack and more information click here